blckink/partydeck-rs/README.md

 Once in the main menu, click the + button to add a handler.
 Create profiles if you want to store save data, and have a look through the settings menu.

 ### Using Steam Input
-When Steam Input is enabled, each physical controller appears twice on the Players page: once as the regular device and once as the Steam Input device.
-The launcher matches them using the underlying device path or unique ID, so adding a player with the A button on the real controller automatically selects the correct Steam Input controller and trackpad.
-You can adjust the assignment at any time from the player dropdowns.
+When Steam Input is enabled, each controller shows up twice on the Players page: once for the physical device and once for the Steam Input version.
+The launcher now pairs them more reliably.
+If both the physical path and unique ID are identical for multiple controllers, the event number is used to match them one‑to‑one.
+Steam Input devices are listed in a separate column so you can easily see which devices are virtual.
+This prevents trackpads from being mismatched and ensures each player only controls their own instance.
+You can still change the assignments from the dropdowns if needed.

 ## Building